wrappid/wrappid-app/README.md

                        |_|   |_|
 ```

+## 1. Introduction

 This is a **frontend boilerplate template application** built using the `Wrappid` framework, which enables simultaneous development of web and mobile application.

-## 1. Introduction

 This guide will help us setup and run application using `Wrappid` framework.
-This is a boilerplate application template using `Wrappid` framework to be used for both web and mobile development.

 ## 2. Getting Started